milanpathak912/simform-bank-statement/README.md

 Opening Balance : Balance till to the selected start date.
 Closing Balance : Balance till to the selected end date. bank_account_id : Dummy as we need to show the statement of logged in customer only.
+Add Database file for your reference (path : public/bank.sql)

 Practical Done By :
 Milan Pathak